guyfridge/Infra-Optimization/README.md

 3. Add the gcloud SDK to your path and run the installation `./google-cloud-sdk/install.sh`
 4. Restart the controller VM for changes to take place
 5. Initialize gcloud CLI `./google-cloud-sdk/bin/gcloud init`
-6. From the home directory, verify the installation `gcloud --version`
+6. Verify the installation
-6. Check which componnents are installed
-`gcloud components list`
-7. Install kubectl
-`gcloud components install kubectl`
+`gcloud --version`
-8. Connect to your GKE cluster from the master
-`gcloud container clusters get-credentials <your-project-name>-gke --region <region> --project <your-project-name>`
-9. Verify master-gke cluster connectivity
-`kubectl get nodes -o wide`
+7. Enter your account credentials
+`gcloud auth application-default login`

 ### [Install Docker on the controller VM](https://docs.docker.com/engine/install/ubuntu/) Necessary?
 1. Update the apt package index and install packages to allow apt to use a repository over HTTPS